All GTA Games In Chronological Order

 Released on: PC, PS3, PS4, PS5, Xbox 360, Xbox One, Xbox Series S|X

-GTA: V needs no introduction!
+GTA V needs no introduction!
 The longest-running game in the franchise’s history has been released on multiple platforms over a decade, overseeing a lot of mid-life graphical upgrades.
-GTA: V brought the action back to San Andreas (the city featured in GTA: SA) wherein the player gets to play as three protagonists within the game.
-Michael, Franklin and Trevor are three characters with their own lives and missions, working towards the final heist to rule the world and you get to switch between them as and when you wish (except for the missions).
+GTA V brought the action back to Los Santos (the city featured in GTA: San Andreas) wherein the player gets to play as three different protagonists – Michael, Franklin and Trevor – that you get to switch between as and when you wish (except for during missions).

-Other than the graphical upgrade, GTA: V offered a large and diverse map to explore along with lots of opportunities to enjoy.
+Other than the graphical upgrade, GTA V offered a large and diverse map to explore along with lots of exciting new gameplay mechanics and easter eggs to enjoy.

 (Image Credits: Courtesy Rockstar Games)